jdmar3-comp426/a99-lastminute/docs/api-endpoints.md

 ## History Endpoints
 All history endpoints go through "/app/history" and are found in [this file](/backend/History/HistoryRouter).

+GET /app/history/
+    Gets all information in the "./HistoryDatabase.js" database.

+GET /app/history/:id
+    Gets information for a specific id.

+POST /app/history/create
+    Post an interaction.

+DELETE /app/history/delete/:id
+    Deletes history info for a specific id.

 ## Unhandled Endpoints
 If we get a request on an endpoint not already handled, resolve ?? .